 The stadium is best reached by tram.
 Both tram lines A and E run past the stadium.
 When RC Strasbourg plays at the Stade de la Meinau, The cheapest ticket will usually cost about €29 with the average ticket costing around €70.

-Bike riding in Strasbourg
+Bike riding in Strasbourg with teens

 Strasbourg is one of the most bike-friendly cities in all of Europe.
 Biking in Strasbourg is a great way to discover the canals, parks and neighbourhoods of the city.
 Velhop is the bike-sharing program that is available in Strasbourg.
 You can rent one of the 4000 Vélhop bicycles available in Strasbourg.